-I work as part-time lecturer in Leiden and as senior researcher at the Roosevelt Institute for American Studies in Middleburg (www.roosevelt.nl)
+I work as Assistant Professor of US and Environmental History at Leiden University and as Senior Researcher at the Roosevelt Institute for American Studies in Middelburg, the Netherlands.

 While enjoying my teaching duties at Leiden University, where I am also part of the Rooseveltian Century MOOC's teaching staff, I work as part-time researcher at the Roosevelt Study Center (RSC) in Middelburg.
 My approach to history is a bottom-up one, mostly centered on the idea that people, whose role has been often overshadowed by the traditional interpretations stressing the relevance of power politics, are instead legitimate and significant agents of historical change, even at the international level.